jupyter/docker-stacks/docs/using/selecting.md

 This section provides details about the first.

-Note: Deprecated feature or image content is displayed with ~~strikethrough~~ formatting.

 ## Core Stacks

 The Jupyter team maintains a set of Docker image definitions in the